The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/barboursville-wv-5-cracker-barrel-dr.md

 citations = []
 +++

-***5 Cracker Barrel Dr or 'Barboursville***' is a {{< wiki-link "Billy Bob's Wonderland" >}} location in Barboursville, West Virginia, and is currently the only location of the franchise.
-It opened in 2003 around the time when the other two locations, {{< wiki-link "Barboursville, WV (3419 US Rt 60)" >}} and Ashland, KY (12862 KY Rd.
+***5 Cracker Barrel Dr or 'Barboursville***' is a [Billy Bob's Wonderland] location in Barboursville, West Virginia, and is currently the only location of the franchise.
+It opened in 2003 around the time when the other two locations, [Barboursville, WV (3419 US Rt 60)] and Ashland, KY (12862 KY Rd.
 180)|Ashland, KY locations closed.

 ## History

-The current Billy Bob's Wonderland would open in 2003 after the closure of the {{< wiki-link "Barboursville, WV (3419 US Rt 60)" >}} (Which was a former ShowBiz Pizza Place) and Ashland, KY (12862 KY Rd.
+The current Billy Bob's Wonderland would open in 2003 after the closure of the [Barboursville, WV (3419 US Rt 60)] (Which was a former ShowBiz Pizza Place) and Ashland, KY (12862 KY Rd.
 180)|Ashland, KY locations.
 The store would open with even more arcade games, a mini-golf course, and laser tag which wasn't possible to fit in at the former two locations.

 ### Relationship with Creative Engineering/Aaron Fechter